 SSM Health Dean Medical Group, a 500+ physician multi-specialty group headquartered in Madison, WI, is actively recruiting for a BE/BC Orthopedic Surgeon for its Janesville East facility.
-Subspecialty interests considered to be pursued in moderation.
+Sports medicine interests can be pursued.
 Additional details:

 SSM Health Dean Medical Group is an Equal Opportunity Employer and Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.